WaykiChain Governance Coin Self Reported Market Cap Hits $99.58 Million (WGRT)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-WaykiChain Governance Coin’s genesis date was October 1st, 2019.
+WaykiChain Governance Coin launched on October 1st, 2019.
 WaykiChain Governance Coin’s total supply is 21,000,000,000 coins.
+WaykiChain Governance Coin’s official website is www.waykichain.com.
+The Reddit community for WaykiChain Governance Coin is https://reddit.com/r/bitcoin and the currency’s Github account can be viewed here.
 WaykiChain Governance Coin’s official Twitter account is @wayki_chain and its Facebook page is accessible here.
-The Reddit community for WaykiChain Governance Coin is https://reddit.com/r/bitcoin and the currency’s Github account can be viewed here.
-The official website for WaykiChain Governance Coin is www.waykichain.com.

 [Telegram](https://t.me/wiccofficial)[Facebook](https://www.facebook.com/#%3CBugsnag::Utility::CircularBuffer:0x00007f9c81f58e10%3E)”